 In that respect, the gel nail kit is WAY better: it doesn’t take significantly longer to use, and the results last for much, much longer, so it’s been well worth it for me.
 With that said, if you’re good with nails, you can expect to get significantly better results than I do!

 REMOVING GEL NAIL POLISH

-Removing gel polish, however, is a different story altogether.
-I’m planning a separate post on that subject, which I’ll hopefully have up soon, but suffice to say that it’s a lot more time-consuming than removing regular polish, and can be a bit of a pain.
+Removing gel polish, however, is a different story altogether, and you’ll find a separate post about that here .
+Suffice to say, though, that it’s a lot more time-consuming than removing regular polish, and can be a bit of a pain.
 The fact that you only need to do it every few weeks, of course, helps balance that out, although if you’re the type of person who likes to change your nail colour every few days, I’d guess this system probably isn’t for you!

 In my case, I’m not particularly adventurous with my nails, and tend to stick to the same colours all the time, so I’m unlikely to get bored, or to find the removal process too much of an issue.
 With that said, I’m finding it such a novelty to have painted nails which don’t chip constantly that I’ve become much more interested in nail polish all of a sudden, and have bought a few different colours which I’m looking forward to trying out.
 I’m unlikely to become obsessed with nail art or anything like that, because I just don’t have the skill/patience to do it well, but I’m loving this little DIY gel nail kit, and am so pleased Terry got it for me, so I can highly recommend trying it out if you’re a fan of a long-lasting polish!

 One small note of caution: I know gel polish can be quite hard on the nails if you use it too often, so I’ll be giving my nails a rest in between treatments, and doing my best to keep them healthy.
 I haven’t had any issues s far, but it’s something to bear in mind if you’re considering buying a gel nail kit of your own.